Search

 Our Guinea Pigs

-We have lots of little piggies in Fleetville Guinea Pig Family; Hetty, Betty, Bruno, Eddie, Luna and Riley.
+We have lots of little piggies in Fleetville Guinea Pig Family.

 All our guinea pigs enjoy being held and receiving lots of fuss.
 They offer a reassuring squeak to anyone that needs it and will be your best friend if your bring them a treat to eat.
 They love nothing more than climbing on Guinea Pig Mound and eating the occasional carrot!